mars0i/algrand/doc/siegelmann4.md

 length $N=17$, and $u$ is a column vector of length $M=1$.
 The preceding equation is implemented by `next-state` in siegelmann4.clj.

-c-hat ("C" with a hat over it in the text), which encodes a series of Boolean circuits (pp. 61-62), is the col-9-to-row-10 weight.
+c-hat ("C" with a carat/circumflex over it in the text), which encodes a series of Boolean circuits (pp. 61-62), is the col-9-to-row-10 weight.

 ### How the algorithm works: